jetstreamin/artemis-codexops/README.md

 - **Access vision images in dashboard:** Use the Vision section (or /api/vision).
 - **Use for AI/automation:** Process, share, or use captured images as agent context for creative, AR, or workflow triggers.

+## Local-Only Auth for Testing
+- Uses SQLite and FastAPI-Users.
+No cloud DB or paid infra.
+Not for prod use.